Exotropia is a common type of strabismus that occurs when misaligned eyes deviate outward.

 - Intermittent: Only occurs from time to time; may or may not become more frequent throughout a person’s life; this is the most common form of exotropia.

-- Sensory: Found in conjunction with an eye with very poor vision.
-Typically, the eye with poor vision cannot work effectively with the other eye, allowing a natural tendency for the eyes to drift outward.
+- Sensory: Found in conjunction with an eye with poor vision.
+Typically, the eye with poor vision cannot work effectively with the other eye, allowing a tendency for the eye to drift outward.
 This form of strabismus is preventable and can be treated easily with corrective prescription eyeglasses.

 - Consecutive: Occurs after strabismus corrective surgery (to correct esotropia).
 It can develop shortly after surgery or may develop years later.